umar-anzar/umar-anzar/README.md

 <img align="right" width="30%" alt="my profile picture" src="images_icons/IMG20230309134318.jpg">

 ## About me
-I am a final-year computer science student with a strong background in logic building and programming languages.
+I am a bachelor's final-year computer science student with a strong background in logic building and programming languages.
 I have worked on data science projects and am familiar with the fundamental front-end and back-end development technologies.
 I am a collaborative team player with good communication skills and a strong work ethic, and am determined to make a difference in the field.